Danielvdd1/node-red-contrib-crownstone-cloud/examples/README.md

 Flows can be exported as json.
 This json text can be shared and imported on other Node-RED installations.

-To import a flow, go to the hamburger menu in Node-RED and click on import.
-Enter the json text or select a json file and press on import.
+To import an example flow, go to the hamburger menu in Node-RED and click on import.
+Go to examples and select an exasmple flow from the node-red-contrib-crownstone-cloud repository.
+Press on import and place the flow in the editor.

-## Architecture
+## Authentication flow
 Authenticates the user and starts the event stream.

 Enter credentials for the [Crownstone cloud](https://cloud.crownstone.rocks/) in the authentication node.
 After deploying, the user gets automatically authenticated.